Git vs SVN: What Is The Difference?

-Storing large binary files in Git can slow down the very advantages they claim to have over SVN.
+Storing large binary files in Git is unrealistic.
 Developers spend time waiting to check out the full repository onto their computer.
 Every time a large file is changed and committed, Git repositories grow exponentially.

 Of course, there are workarounds for storing your binaries in Git, such as Git LFS.
 But still, every developer action leads to a mountain of change history data.
 This is going to slow down performance.

-One of the most common complaints about SVN is its tedious branching and complicated merging model.
-It can be time consuming.
 SVN branches are created as directories inside a repository.
-This directory structure is the core pain point with .
+This directory structure is the core pain point with SVN branching.
 When the branch is ready, you commit back to the trunk.

 Of course, you’re not the only one merging changes.
 Your version of the trunk might not reflect developers’ branches.
 This means conflicts, missing files, and jumbled changes riddle your branch.